Introduction

 After selecting a device, you can backup a driver by clicking Backup 1.

-The version number and release date are listed at the right side of each driver.
-The drivers are grouped by their source.
+The version number and release date are listed on the right side of each driver.

-You can click 5 to add a new backup destination.
+You can click Add 5 for a new backup destination.

-After selecting a device, you can install or restore a driver by clicking Install 1.
+After selecting a device, you can install a driver by clicking Install 1.

-You can now select the driver you want to install in 2.
-The available drivers include your backed up drivers, the drivers that are present in Windows, and the drivers that we have online.
-After selecting a driver, you can install the driver by clicking OK 3.
+Select a driver in 2 and then click OK 3 to install the driver.
+The drivers you can select include your backed up drivers, the drivers that are present in Windows, and the drivers that we have online.

-The version number and release date are listed at the right side of each driver.
-The drivers are grouped by their source.
+The version number and release date are listed on the right side of each driver.

-If you backed up a driver to a destination that has not been added to Driver Fusion, or if you downloaded a driver somewhere, you can click Open file 4 to add its INF.
+If you downloaded or backed up a driver to a destination that's not added to Driver Fusion, you can click Open file 4 to include it.

 Troubleshooting